Deutsche Börse Xetra: "Continuous trading with auctions" is the service for trading liquid securities:

 The "continuous trading with auctions" service combines the trading models "Auction", "Continuous Trading" and “Trade-at-Close”.

-The daytime auction – conducted as a rule around midday – interrupts continuous trading.
+The intraday auction – conducted as a rule around midday – interrupts continuous trading.
 It enables liquidity to be concentrated in the middle of the trading day.
 On its conclusion, continuous trading is resumed.

-In the opening and daytime auctions all executable orders are executed so as to prevent a “crossed” order book, i.e. there are no purchase and sale orders that overlap in terms of price, enabling continuous trading to continue.
+In the opening and intraday auctions all executable orders are executed so as to prevent a “crossed” order book, i.e. there are no purchase and sale orders that overlap in terms of price, enabling continuous trading to continue.
 All Market Orders and Limit Orders that were not executed, or only executed in part are taken into in continuous trading.

 Continuous trading